 When the cable is energized, the insulation acts as a capacitor and the core screen has to transfer the associated charging current to the insulation on every half-cycle of the voltage.
-It is therefore necessary to provide a metallic element in contact with the core screen so that this charging current can be delivered from the supply.
+It is, therefore, necessary to provide a metallic element in contact with the core screen so that this charging current can be delivered from the supply.
 Without this metallic element, the core screen at the supply end of the cable would have to carry a substantial longitudinal current to charge the capacitance which is distributed along the complete cable length, and the screen at the supply end would rapidly overheat as a result of excessive current density.
-However the core screen is able to carry the current densities relating to the charging of a cable length of stay 200 mm, and this allows the use of a metallic element having an intermittent contact with the core screen, or applied as a collective element over three laid-up cores.
+However the core screen is able to carry the current densities relating to the charging of a cable length of stay 200 mm, and this allows the use of a metallic element having intermittent contact with the core screen, or applied as a collective element over three laid-up cores.
 A 0.08-mm thick copper tape is adequate for this purpose.

 The normal form of armouring is a single layer of wire laid over an inner sheath of PVC or LSF material.
 The wire is of galvanized steel for three core cables and aluminium for single-core cables.
 Aluminium wire is necessary for single-core cables to avoid magnetizing or eddy-current losses within the armour layer.
-In un-armoured cable, the screen is required to carry the earth fault current resulting from the failure of any equipment being supplied by the cable or from failure of the cable itself.
+In un-armoured cable, the screen is required to carry the earth fault current resulting from the failure of any equipment being supplied by the cable or from the failure of the cable itself.
 In this case, the copper tape referred to previously is replaced by a screen of copper wires of cross section between say 6 mm2 and 95 mm2, depending on the earth fault capacity of the system.

 Ref: Electrical Power Engineers